- 2018 Summer School students in a French language course (photo: Didier Pazery)

 "It was a truly amazing experience.
 I enjoyed the atmosphere and the philosophy so much, that I have no difficulty whatsoever imagining myself at Sciences Po in the future.
 The courses were extremely interesting and interactive, especially the Master Classes.
 I was very impressed by the classes and also by how Sciences Po managed to bring together such a diverse and fun group of people." - Luisa, India

 The Pre-College Programme is designed to introduce students to the key disciplines and methodologies of a Sciences Po education.
 Participants tackle rigorous academic content through an interdisciplinary lens, exploring current issues in international relations, political science and more.

-In 2019, the academic programme included a variety of courses, representing about 48 contact hours in total, spread over the course of three weeks.
+The academic programme includes a variety of courses, representing about 34 contact hours in total per session, spread over the course of two weeks.
 All the students attend the same core courses in the social sciences and take an elective class of their choice.

 The 2019 academic programme included the following courses:

 Core courses, taught entirely in English, are meant to introduce students to Sciences Po’s core disciplines, through a combination of Master Classes and tutorials (about 20 contact hours per session).
 Students attend a series of four 2.5-hour Master Classes, taught by Sciences Po professors and researchers, that explore current world issues:

 - A Common Narrative for Europe, by Christophe de Voogd